gersonmoraes/dryunit/README.md

 #### Using traditional testing frameworks matters

-There's something about the simplicity and predictability of traditional testing frameworks producing self contained test executables from pure OCaml that is facinating.
+There's something about the simplicity and predictability of traditional testing frameworks producing self contained test executables from pure OCaml code.
+It's fascinating.

-Different from existing approaches, in traditional frameworks the test code is not *special*: there's no no enhanced syntax or rewriting that could potentially get in the way of your tooling to interact with your code.
+Different from alternative approaches, in traditional frameworks the *test code is not special*: there's no no enhanced syntax or rewriting that could potentially get in the way of your tooling.
 Which in term, means autocompletion and linting works as in any other piece of pure OCaml code.

 ## Conventions